-Courtney Kennedy is serving as an assistant coach for the U.S. Under-18 Women’s National Team for her fourth time at the 2018 IIHF Under-18 Women's World Championship in Dmitrov, Russia, where the U.S. earned gold.
+Courtney Kennedy served as an assistant coach for the U.S. Under-18 Women’s National Team for her fourth time at the 2018 IIHF Under-18 Women's World Championship in Dmitrov, Russia, where the U.S. earned gold.

-Kennedy served in the same capacity for the gold medal-winning 2017 U.S. Women’s National Under-18 Team at the International Ice Hockey Federation Under-18 Women’s World Championship in Zlin & Prerov, Czech Republic.
+Kennedy served in the same capacity for the gold medal-winning 2017 U.S. Under-18 Women’s National Team at the IIHF Under-18 Women’s World Championship in Zlin & Prerov, Czech Republic.
 She also helped the 2013 and 2014 squads earn silver medals at the event.

 Kennedy came to BC after three years as the head coach of women’s ice hockey at Buckingham Browne and Nichols School in Cambridge, Mass.